Looking for how to get better at math, keep reading this article till the end?

 9. Apply the Zeigarnik effect while studying math:

-Zeigarnik effect is one of the scientifically proven study techniques that I recommend to every student.
-Let me first tell you, what is the Zeigarnik effect and how it will improve your math?
+The Zeigarnik effect is one of the scientifically proven study techniques that I recommend to every student.
+Let me first tell you, what is the Zeigarnik effect and how it will improve your math.

 The Zeigarnik effect was named after its founder, Russian psychiatrist and psychologist Bluma Wulfovna Zeigarnik.
 In one of her research, she found that when we leave the task in the middle then we remember all about the task for a long time but when we leave the task after completing we can't remember much.